Apocalypse (character): Sins of the Futures

-Apocalypse learns of Sinister's intention to create an adversary powerful enough to destroy him: Nathan Christopher Charles Summers, the son of Scott Summers and Madelyne Pryor.
-Apocalypse, viewing him as a threat and realizing that Nathan's energy is the very energy that awoke him all those months earlier, sends his newly formed group, the Riders of the Storm, to abduct the Summers child.
-Apocalypse at this time had conquered the city of Attilan, home of the Inhumans, as well as enslaved part of its population.
-X-Factor, alongside the Inhuman Royal Family, attacks Apocalypse's lunar stronghold.
+Apocalypse learns of Sinister's intention to create an adversary powerful enough to destroy him: Nathan Summers, the son of Scott Summers and Madelyne Pryor.
+Apocalypse, viewing him as a threat and realizing that Nathan's energy is the very energy that awoke him all those months earlier, sends his newly formed group, the Riders of the Storm, to abduct Nathan.
 Although Apocalypse is severely defeated, the young Nathan is infected with a techno-organic virus and is sent to the future with a woman named Askani to be cured.

-In the future, Apocalypse has conquered the Earth and ruled until the 39th century.
+In the future, Apocalypse has conquered Earth and ruled until the 39th century.
 By this time, Apocalypse's body had grown feeble: he becomes aware of the young Nathan's presence in this time, but only succeeds in kidnapping a clone of the child which Askani created.
-Apocalypse plans to transfer his consciousness and power into the clone's stronger body, but perishes in combat with the (real) teenage Nathan.
+Apocalypse plans to transfer his consciousness and power into the clone's stronger body, but is killed in combat with the real Nathan.
 Nathan grows up to become the warrior Cable (while his clone grows up to become the mutant terrorist Stryfe) and travels back to the past to prevent Apocalypse's future domination of the planet.

 In the present, Apocalypse is prematurely awoken from his regeneration chamber by his Riders (now calling themselves the Dark Riders), who inform their master that his Horsemen have kidnapped Cyclops and Jean Grey, supposedly under his instructions (in actuality, Mister Sinister, who was posing as Apocalypse).
-When attempting to rejuvenate himself again, Apocalypse is nearly killed by Stryfe who had arrived in the past to take revenge on Apocalypse.
+When attempting to rejuvenate himself again, Apocalypse is nearly killed by Stryfe, who had arrived in the past to take revenge on Apocalypse.
 After a battle on the Moon with his former servants, the Dark Riders (who had joined Stryfe), Apocalypse is left for dead by Archangel.

 The Dark Riders' new leader, Genesis (the adopted son of Cable, who had traveled to the present to ensure Apocalypse's rise and exact revenge on his father), plans to resurrect Apocalypse by sacrificing the lives of the people in villages neighboring Akkaba.
 During this time, Wolverine is held captive by Genesis, who attempts to restore Wolverine's lost adamantium skeleton and turn him into a Horseman as a gift for Apocalypse.
 Wolverine breaks free and kills Genesis along with nearly all of the Dark Riders.
 Genesis had built a sarcophagus with Apocalypse's likeness, which is empty since Apocalypse had already revived.